Regis7/Design_Patterns_Invoice/README.md

 # Design_Patterns_Invoice

-Implementation of an Invoice type using the Visitor pattern
+Implementation of an Invoice type using the Visitor pattern.